Unidata/ncWMS/README.md

 ### Main ncWMS repository

+The master branch is the development branch.
+The master branch is using artifacts from the THREDDS project version 4.6.0-SNAPSHOT (current THREDDS development version)

 Major milestones from ncWMS 1.x development are tracked on the "**track-ncWMS-svn**" branch (including 1.0, 1.1, 1.1.1, 1.2, and various other "versions" used by TDS).

 ### Tags

+**v1.2.tds.4.5.4**:
+Used in TDS version 4.5.4

 **v1.0.tds.4.3.20121211.1130**:
 Used in TDS version 4.3